anka02/team_saga/README.md

 On your localhost:

-1. Please create and activate a virtual environment on your preferred location, e.g. using Anaconda `conda create --name myenv python=3.8`, WINDOWS: `activate myenv`, LINUX and MacOS `source activate`.
+1. Please create and activate a virtual environment on your preferred location, e.g. using Anaconda `conda create --name myenv python=3.8`, WINDOWS: `activate myenv`, LINUX and MacOS `conda activate myenv`.
 2. Install the required packages by `$ pip install -r requirements.txt` on your virtual environment.
+The installation of Rasa X UI could be proceeded just maually.
+Please run in terminal: `pip3 install rasa-x --extra-index-url https://pypi.rasa.com/simple`.
 Make sure you also have `jupyter-notebook` installed on your virtual environment in case you want to run any of the notebooks, e.g. for further training.
 3. Clone the repository.
 Download t5-checkpoint to nlg/checkpoints/ .
 You can find a selection of saved checkpoints from https://drive.google.com/drive/folders/1q2hrzzbo058B4c3NSG9bw5OwhA6P30Ig?usp=sharing
 4. Setup Rasa:
     If you prefer to run the Chatbot in shell, run shell-command `rasa train`, which trains a model using the NLU data and stories and saves the trained model in `./models`.
-The Action Server needs to be started with the extra command `rasa run actions`.
+The Action Server needs to be started with the extra command `rasa run actions` (in other terminal with activated virtual environment).
-    And then run `rasa run shell`.
+    And then run `rasa shell` to open Chatbot in shell or `rasa x` to open it in browser with UI.
 More Rasa commands could be found here: https://rasa.com/docs/rasa/command-line-interface/.
-    The deployment of Rasa X allows running training from the browser, which will open the window automatically on `http://localhost:5005/api`.
+    The deployment of Rasa X allows running training and configuring the data from the browser, which will open the window automatically on `http://localhost:5005/api` .
+Please select the `Model` field and click the arrow `Up` to activate the model or click `Train` to train the model and then activate it.
+Now you are done and conversation could be started in the field `Talk to your bot`.
 By default Rasa X uses port `5005` on the `localhost`.
-Click the button `Train`, wait for the model creation and start a conversation.
+You can also open the Chatbot in production mode by following the way: `Conersation`,`Share your bot` and open the generated link in another browser window.

 The first deployment of Rasa Action Server takes about 5-10 minutes (depending on the capacity of the PC) to create the files, needed for the summary part, the next deployment takes less than a minute.